View Document

 (8) The University will take steps to identify and manage actual, potential and perceived conflicts of interest.

-(9) Pending the outcome of an investigation/enquiry, staff may be subject to disciplinary action in accordance with University policies/procedures and the Collective Agreement.
+(9) Pending the outcome of an investigation/enquiry, staff may be subject to disciplinary action in accordance with University policies/procedures and the Enterprise Agreement.
 In cases of serious conflict of interest, this may even lead to termination of employment.

 (10) Refer to the Procedures below for further information.